KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 > The part of the guide that requires the most effort.

+!!! important

-**IMPORTANT**: XHCI has to be set as the USB Mode for the Steam Deck for our ISO to boot!
+    XHCI has to be set as the USB Mode for the Steam Deck for our ISO to boot!
 If it is set to DRD, please change it in your BIOS settings.
 More information can be found [here](https://github.com/ublue-os/bazzite/issues/808#issuecomment-1963141866).

 ### 1. Download and Flash Bazzite